ajakaja/ajakaja.github.io/_posts/2018-08-06-oriented-area.md

 aside: true
 ---

-This article exists for two reasons:

-First, because I wanted to make a reference for myself which collects all of the ideas around _oriented area_, a concept that I find myself thinking about a lot, and which I think deserves to be better popularized.
+Here's a summary of the concept of oriented area and the "shoelace formula", and some equations I found while playing around with it that turned out not to be novel.

-Second, because some resources (including Wikipedia) cite a 1959 monograph titled *Computation of Areas of Oriented Figures*, by A.M.
+I wanted to write this article because I think the concept deserves to be better popularized, and it is useful to me to have my own reference on the subject.
+Some resources I have found, including Wikipedia, cite a 1959 monograph entitled *Computation of Areas of Oriented Figures* by A.M.
 Lopshits, originally printed in Russian and translated to English by Massalski and Mills, which I have not been able to find online.
-I did find a copy via university library, and I thought I would summarize its contents in the process to make them more available to a casual Internet observer.
+I did find a copy via university library, and I thought I would summarize its contents in the process to make them more available to a casual Internet reader.

-(Also, because I wanted practice making beautiful math diagrams.
-Which succeeded, mostly, but my god is it ever not worth the effort.)
+I also wanted to practice making beautiful math diagrams.
+Which went okay, but god is it ever not worth the effort.

-First, a summary of the concept of oriented area and the "shoelace formula", and some equations I found while playing around with it that turned out not to be novel.

 <!--more-->